technologiestiftung/stadtpuls-api/README.md

 ## Using Prisma migrate

+ACHTUNG!: We had some issue where all permissions for the public tables where gone.
+This *might* be related to prisma migrate. (or might not we will have to investigate).

 * To create a migration and apply it directly run `pnpx prisma migrate dev --name init`
 * !DONT edit migrations that already have been applied
 * To only create but not apply a migration run `pnpx prisma migrate dev --create-only`